AfterShip/swagger-ajv/README.md

 NOTE: The middleware must be applied to the router not the application when using koa.

 The documentation should be written using OpenAPI 3.0 specification with the differences listed below.
-The differences with JSON schema can be noted [here] (https://swagger.io/docs/specification/data-models/keywords).
+The differences with JSON schema can be noted [here](https://swagger.io/docs/specification/data-models/keywords).
 When writing schema for your application please note that the keywords must be used in a way that can be supported by both Swagger and AJV.

 - `type` can be an array with `"null"` as the second element when `"nullable": true` property needs to be used as mentioned in the OpenAPI.